 Fortunately it also boasts a wonderful ski resort; one that can not only be enjoyed by skiers of all standards but more famously plays host to the most highly anticipated race each year, the Hahnenkamm men’s downhill.
 With its twists, banking turns, flats and jumps it’s one of the most difficult in the World Cup circuit, so it’s not surprising that Kitzbühel becomes one monster party as more than 70,000 spectators descend on the town.
 The run, which extends from the top of the gondola down the Streif course to the town, is closed to skiers until the race is over (usually mid-late January).
 After then, any punter can try their hand at the course and, given how steep it gets in places, appreciate how truly terrifying it must be at speeds of up to 130km/h.

 Unfortunately, the one thing Kitzbühel is stuck with is its altitude.
 It’s pretty low (800m) and this often results in some fairly ordinary snow conditions.
 When Scout arrived in mid-February 2014, which to be fair was a sub-par snow year across a great deal of Europe, most of the ground and lower slopes were grass.
 We went to sleep to the sound of rain and when we woke it was a winter paradise – up to 20 inches had fallen up top, and given how dire the conditions had been the day before, we were pleasantly surprised to find some excellent powder stashes.
 So you might just get lucky with the snow, even with little about.
-If you aren’t then there’s certainly plenty to do around town that will keep you occupied and happy.
+If you don't get lucky then there’s certainly plenty to do around town that will keep you occupied and happy.

 Kitzbühel resort is a vast ski area with 170km of groomed slopes and 32km of off-piste routes that connect several villages; the biggest being Jochberg and Kirchberg.
 Thanks to some pretty fast lifts and a relatively new gondola stretching across a wide valley, it’s easy to ski the different areas in one day and makes for some excellent touring around.
 The mountain and ski map can be a bit confusing at first – lifts are grouped by letters based on their location.
 But once you start to find your way around there’s some awesome skiing and boarding to be had.
 One of the great things about the runs is that there is often an easy and a hard way down, meaning groups of varying abilities don’t have a hard time riding the same lifts together.